The five (and more) human senses

 The vibrations travel to the middle ear.
 There, the auditory ossicles — three tiny bones called the malleus (hammer), incus (anvil) and stapes (stirrup) — vibrate.
 The stapes bone, in turn, pushes a structure called the oval window in and out, sending vibrations to the organ of Corti, according to the National Library of Medicine (NLM).
 This spiral organ is the receptor organ for hearing.
 Tiny hair cells in the organ of Corti translate the vibrations into electrical impulses.
 The impulses then travel to the brain via sensory nerves.

-People retain their sense of balance because the Eustachian tube, or pharyngotympanic tube, in the middle ear equalizes the air pressure in the middle ear with the air pressure in the atmosphere.
+People retain their sense of balance because the Eustachian tube, or pharyngotympanic tube, in the middle ear equalizes the air pressure in the middle ear with the air pressure in the atmosphere, according to the International Journal of Audiology.
 The vestibular complex, in the inner ear, is also important for balance, because it contains receptors that regulate a sense of equilibrium.
 The inner ear is connected to the vestibulocochlear nerve, which carries sound and equilibrium information to the brain.

-Dogs are known as great smellers, but research suggests that humans are just as good as man's best friend.
+Dogs are known as great smellers, but research suggests that humans are just as good.
 Research published in the May 11, 2017, issue of the journal Science suggests that humans can discriminate among 1 trillion different odors; it was once believed that humans could take in only 10,000 different smells.

-Humans have 400 smelling receptors.
+Humans have 400 smelling receptors, according to the Monell Chemical Senses Center.
 While this isn't as many as animals that are super smellers have, the much more complicated human brain makes up for the difference, McGann said.

 The sense of taste aided in human evolution, according to the NLM, because taste helped people test the food they ate.
 A bitter or sour taste indicated that a plant might be poisonous or rotten.
 Something salty or sweet, however, often meant the food was rich in nutrients.